peaceful-james/budget-development/README.md

    dotspacemacs-line-numbers t
 ```

-Save the config file with `SPACE, F, S` and quit emacs with `SPACE, q, Q`.
+Save the config file with `SPACE, f, s` and quit emacs with `SPACE, q, Q`.

 ##### PART 9 - make spacemacs fast and easy